Mental Health 101

 Setting boundaries and protecting yourself

 You cannot force another person to stop lying, and trying to catch every falsehood is exhausting and rarely productive.
 What you can control is how much you rely on their word and how you protect your own well-being.
-Boundaries are not punishments; they are the limits that let you stay in a relationship without being harmed by it.
+A boundary is simply a limit that lets you stay in the relationship without being harmed by it.

 Decide in advance what you will and will not do.
 That might mean verifying important information independently, keeping financial or legal matters separate, or stepping back from situations where a lie could seriously hurt you.
-Consistency matters more than intensity, so choose limits you can actually hold to.
+Consistency matters more than intensity, so choose limits you can actually hold.

 Living with someone who lies chronically can leave you doubting your own memory and judgment, which sometimes overlaps with the experience of gaslighting.
 If you find yourself constantly second-guessing reality, that is a sign to protect your perspective, lean on trusted friends, and consider your own support.
 Your feelings and observations are valid even when someone insists otherwise.